Gibson Award Winner Focuses on LGBT Elder Care

 Being A Real Friend: Our High School Award Winner Shows How It Is Done.

 Ellis Hofmann is this year’s recipient of the Jack Hallam Human Rights Award at Gulf Islands Secondary School on Salt Spring Island, BC.
 Ellis wrote his award-winning essay about his experience with a friend in high school who suffered bullying and slandering as well as cruel mis-gendering and judgmental behavior from his peers.
 Ellis supported his friend and the two of them discovered a summer camp specifically for LGBTQ +youth to experience a safe place to share, learn and meet like-minded youth from across the province.
 CampOUT was life-changing for both students as they learned strategies to prevent and combat homophobia/transphobia in daily life.
 They attended for two consecutive summers and brought their wisdom back to the hallways of the high school and where their strategies were shared and implemented.

 Jack Hallam, a resident of Salt Spring Island, BC, is Lambda's pioneer in sponsoring human rights awards in high schools.
-Through his generous donation to Lambda, we were able to set up two such awards at Gulf Islands Secondary School on the island.
-These $1000 awards foster and reward youth who establish gay/straight alliances, foster anti-bullying initiatives and take positive action against racism and other forms of discrimination.
-We at Lambda hope to establish similar awards in other Canadian secondary schools with donations from people like you who care about our youth - just like Jack Hallam does.
+Through his generous donation to Lambda, these $1000 awards foster and reward youth who establish gay/straight alliances, foster anti-bullying initiatives and take positive action against racism and other forms of discrimination.
+We at Lambda Foundation hope to establish similar awards in other Canadian secondary schools with donations from people like you who care about our youth - just like Jack Hallam does.